 - Hungarian Band.

-music.
+I like band music.
 I was indeed happy to march with high-school students (Pecs 2002).

 - Troubadour musicians at the Cabaret du Roy in Old Montreal (Canada 2004).